lfedeli/EtherDB/README.md

 ## Getting Started

+### Prerequisites

+- Truffle v5.9.4 (core: 5.9.4)
+- Node v18.16.0
+- A working installation of [XAMPP](https://www.aopachefriends.org/download.html)
+- A running version of Ganache
+- Metamask extension added to you favourite browser

 ### Database manager installation

-Follow the instructions to install and setup [XAMPP](https://www.apachefriends.org/download.html) on your machine.
+Follow the instructions to install and setup XAMPP on your machine.
 XAMPP provides a relational database management system (RDBMS) that allows you to store, retrieve, and manage data in a structured format.

 ### Database generation